 Common Plecos are compatible with fishes of the same size.
 These are peace-loving species that don’t generally get aggressive.
 However, they might show aggressive behavior toward other fishes of the same species.

 6. Otocinclus Catfish

 Otocinclus catfishes are pure schooling fishes, which means they love living in groups.
-This is why in case you plan to include these little ones in your fish tank, make sure you introduce at least 5 of them in the same fish tank.
+This is why in case you plan to include these little ones in your fish tank, make sure you introduce at least five of them in the same fish tank.
 Since these are small fishes, certain species, like Cichlids and Angelfish might attack them.
 This is why make sure you don’t introduce both breeds in the same fish tank.
 Besides these, dwarf suckers get along well with most kinds of fishes.

 7. Bristlenose Plecos